skupperproject/refdog/input/commands/connector/generate.md

 The hostname or IP address of the server.
 This is an alternative to `selector` for specifying the target server.

+This is an alternative to setting the `--selector` or `--workload` options.

 <table class="fields"><tr><th>Default</th><td><p><em>Value of name</em></p>
 </td><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td></table>